alextacho/alexti.github.io/_posts/2013-09-02-zurb-foundation-with-rails-4.markdown

 {% endhighlight %}

 fixed this for me.
-You should not have any problems if you use the latest version of foundation.
+You should not have any problems if you use the latest version of foundation from the beginning.

-Hope that it helped and that it will safe you some time.
+I hope that helped and that it will safe you some time.